ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 {caption: "Figure 2-10.
 The output of the `ls` utility"}
 ![Output ls](images/BashShell/ls-root-command.png)

 There are no directories `/c` and `/d` in Figure 2-10.
-According to Listing 2-2, these are the mount points of disks C and D. They are in the root directory.
-Why does not `ls` output them?
-The problem is that the Windows file system has no concept of mount points.
-For that reason, it does not have directories `/c` and `/d`.
+These are the mount points of C and D disk drives according to Listing 2-2.
+The mounting points are in the root directory.
+Why does not the `ls` utility print them?
+It happens because the Windows file system does not have a concept of mount points.
+Therefore, it does not have directories `/c` and `/d`.
 They are present in the Unix environment only.
-Through these directories, you access the contents of the disks.
-The `ls` utility reads the contents of directories in the Windows file system.
+These are not real directories but paths where you can access the disk file systems.
+The `ls` utility reads the directory contents in the Windows file system.
 Thus, it does not show the mount points.
-Linux and macOS do not have this problem.
-The `ls` utility displays all mount points correctly there.
+The `ls` utility behaves differently in Linux and macOS.
+It shows mount points properly there.

 #### mount

-If several disks are attached to your computer, it is useful to display their mount points.
-The [`mount`](https://en.wikipedia.org/wiki/Mount_(Unix)) utility does it.
-Run the utility without parameters.
-It will print all mount points, as Figure 2-11 shows.
+If your computer has several disk drives, you can read their mount points.
+Call the [`mount`](https://en.wikipedia.org/wiki/Mount_(Unix)) utility without parameters for doing that.
+Figure 2-11 shows its output.

 {caption: "Figure 2-11.
 The output of the `mount` utility"}
 ![Output mount](images/BashShell/mount-command.png)

 Consider this output as a table with four columns.
-These are their values:
+The columns display the following values:

-1. The disk, its partition or directory.
-It means the thing that is mounted to the root file system.
+1. The disk drive, its partition or directory.
+It is the object that the OS has mounted to the root directory.

 2. Mount point.
-It is the path where the mounted disk is accessible.
+It is the path where you can access the mounted disk drive.

-3. The file system type of the disk.
+3. The file system type of the disk drive.

 4. Mounting parameters.
-For example, access permissions to the drive.
+An example is access permissions to the disk contents.

-Table 2-2 shows the output of the `mount` utility call in Figure 2-11.
-The output is divided into columns.
+If we split the `mount` utility output into these columns, we get Table 2-2.

 {caption: "Table 2-2.
 The output of the `mount` utility", width: "100%"}
 | Mounted partition | Mount point | FS type | Mounting parameters |